History of the Talking Board

 The talking board would find its greatest popularity in uncertain times…

-Nearing the end of the Civil War, Apr 12, 1861 – May 9, 1865, spiritualism gained adherents in droves, people desperate to connect with loved ones who’d gone away to war and never came home.
+Nearing the end of the Civil War that lasted from, April 12, 1861 – May 9, 1865, spiritualism gained adherents in droves, people desperate to connect with loved ones who’d gone away to war and never came home.

 World War I